 You can learn more about SEL and how it can support character education here.

 Health & Wellness Programming

-The core competencies of self-awareness and social awareness are critical to the development of social and interpersonal skills, in particular, the abilities of accurate self-perception and teamwork.
-In addition to those described in the Reflection Tips tab, invite your group to reflect on the following questions to explore SEL skills:
+In addition to those described in the Reflection Tips tab, invite your group to reflect on the following questions:

 What emotions were you aware of during your blindfolded transitions?

 How did your perceptions of what you observed impact your awareness of what you were directed to see?

 How often did you observe what your partner expected you to see?
 Why did this differ?

 Multiple Images: Invite teams of pairs to view exactly the same objects with similar apertures, exposures and foci.
 Before switching roles, discuss what images each of the blindfolded people captured and compare.